AndresMpa/babylon/.doc/notes.md

 ##### Modules communication

-Modules are isolated, so communication between them can be tricky, it's pretty simple, if a module needs something from other that module whose host the service needs to export the service/s using the `expots` field inside <MODULE>.module.ts file, then this module whose need the service can use the `imports` field in its own <MODULE>.module.ts to import the service, is quite simple, Nest exports services but imports modules
+Modules are isolated, so communication between them can be tricky, it's pretty simple, if a module needs something from other that module who hosts the service needs to export the service/s using the `expots` field inside <MODULE>.module.ts file, then this module who needs the service can use the `imports` field in its own <MODULE>.module.ts to import the service, is quite simple, Nest exports services but imports modules

 #### Some useful features